PallaviGonjari19/AmazonWebsiteClone/README.md

 # AmazonWebsiteClone
-This is a clone of amazon.com Website using  only HTML and vanilla CSS  languages.
+This is a clone of amazon.com Website using  only basic HTML and vanilla CSS  languages